hashicorp/vault/website/source/api/secret/pki/index.html.md

 ### Parameters

 - `serial` `(string: <required>)` – Specifies the serial of the key to read.
   This is part of the request URL.
-Valid values: are:
+Valid values for `serial` are:

+    - `<serial>` for the certificate with the given serial number
     - `ca` for the CA certificate
     - `crl` for the current CRL
     - `ca_chain` for the CA trust chain or a serial number in either hyphen-separated or colon-separated octal format